 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: MIXED

-Ownership of the Manila Bulletin has transferred several times in the last 70 years with former President Marcos’ military aide General Hans M. Menzi taking over in 1957, then business tycoon Emilio T. Yap in 1984.
-After Emilio T. Yap passed away his son Basilio C. Yap and the other family members took over his businesses.
+Ownership of the Manila Bulletin has transferred several times in the last 70 years, with former President Marcos’ military aide General Hans M. Menzi taking over in 1957, then business tycoon Emilio T. Yap in 1984.
+After Emilio T. Yap passed away, his son Basilio C. Yap and the other family members took over his businesses.
 Basilio C. Yap is also the chairman of US Auto Co, Inc. and its subsidiary, Manila Prince Hotel Corporation.

 Funded by / Ownership